-also essential in risk management also essential in risk management.

-With his career at full tilt, he gave

-up dancing about five years ago.
+With his career at full tilt, he gave up dancing about five years ago.

-But he wasn't quite done with

-ballet yet.
-In 2019, he started Jete

-Studios, a ballet studio in
+But he wasn't quite done with ballet yet.
+In 2019, he started Jete Studios, a ballet studio in Tampines Plaza.

-Tampines Plaza.

-Despite the pandemic it broke

 Despite the pandemic, it broke even in a year and now boasts over 300 students.
-Last week, he pened another one in Houg RiverCourt.
+Last week, he opened another one in Hougang RiverCourt.

 Mr Ng also launched an online business Supertone which specialises in leotards and other dance gear.

-Come December, he will tie the

-knot with an FX trader, whom he
+Come December, he will tie the knot with an FX trader, whom he met while dancing at SMU.

-met while dancing at SMU.
-"I found out later that we actually learnt ballet at the same academy and had the same teacher.'
-Will be and his bride be dancing instead of walking, down the aisle?
+"I found out later that we actually learnt ballet at the same academy and had the same teacher."

+Will he and his bride be dancing, instead of walking, down the aisle?

 "No, no, no," he says.
-"It's not going to be fancy, just a nice, simple and very intimate lunch.' kimhoh@sph.com.sg
+"It's not going to be fancy, just a nice, simple and very intimate lunch."